Wisconsin's cheese country

 In Green County, people always have gone for the gusto.

-"The old Germans and Swiss, they have to have their aged cheese, and that's the truth," says Myron Olson, manager of Chalet Cheese Co-op near Monroe, the county seat.
+"The old Germans and Swiss, they have to have their aged cheese, and that's the truth," said Myron Olson, manager of Chalet Cheese Co-op near Monroe, the county seat.

 And sometimes, the younger ones, too.

 "I love Limburger, I always have," said John Rosa, a waiter at Baumgartner Cheese Store and Tavern, in business in Monroe since 1931.
 "When I taste something, I want it to have flavor."